virachawla16/Covid_project/README.md

 <h3>Description:</h3>

-My final project is "____________" It is a control based game.
-In the game, the player has to escape the coronavirus and during the game the player can collect powerups such as a mask, handsanitizers etc...
+My project is "____________" It is a control based game.
+In the game, the player has to escape the infected people and move away from them.
+Throughthis game the player can learn about social distancing and also the use of masks.

 <h3>Interaction:<h3>

-<h4>The user is able to actually play the game and also learn about the virus at the same time as the 'powerups' in the game actually help in realy life.</h4>
+<h4>The user is able to actually play the game and also learn about the virus at the same time.</h4>